Go to Starbucks and Learn the Creative Power of Observation

 The next time that you read that sign above the Starbucks door, ask yourself what other things are you missing?
 What is the shape of the grill on the front of your car, the pattern on your front door or the eye color of a colleague?

-“Set a goal of observing twelve new things every day, and asking twelve new questions, and make sure that you are learning and exposing yourself to new things.” — Curtis Panasuk, Creativity Instructor
+“Set a goal of observing three new things every day, and asking three new questions, and make sure that you are learning and exposing yourself to new things.
+When my children were young, I had a ‘one bite rule’ at dinner to help them sample new things, please extend this to your life, sample new things every day.” — Curtis Panasuk, Creativity Instructor

-You can even observe things by doing “time travel”, please read, Can you Name the US President with the British Accent?
+You can even observe things by doing “time travel.”
+Can you Name the US President with the British Accent?

 Strengthen your creative muscle today.
 Expose yourself to something new every day to cross-train your brain.
 Your brain needs to be in the best shape possible so that you can perform at your most creative level.